For Hasbro Inc. [HAS], Analyst sees a rise to $64. What next?

-Hasbro Inc. [NASDAQ: HAS] price plunged by -4.28 percent to reach at -$2.54.
-The company report on January 26, 2023 that Hasbro Announces Organizational Changes and Provides Update on Fourth Quarter and Full-Year 2022 Financial Results.
+Hasbro Inc. [NASDAQ: HAS] jumped around 0.08 points on Thursday, while shares priced at $58.46 at the close of the session, up 0.14%.
+The company report on February 16, 2023 that Hasbro Reports Fourth Quarter and Full-Year 2022 Financial Results.

 Top 5 Undervalued Stocks To Own In 2023